© Metabolic-Body. All rights reserved.

 Food is the ultimate medicine.
 There is no drug or vitamin pill or herb or other nutritional supplement that can influence your health as profoundly as your diet.

-When you feel it’s time for a positive change and an upgrade in your life.
+You will know when you feel the need for a positive change in your quality of life.
 The human body is by nature designed to be vibrant, resilient, strong, and healthy.
-If you don’t experience this state of being in your everyday life, then something – either on your diet or lifestyle – is off and should be addressed.
-Fixing the nutrition part can often be a complicated process, but always lies on top of the health pyramid.
+If you don’t experience this state of being in your everyday life, then something – either on your diet or lifestyle – is off and should change.
+Fixing the nutrition part is often a complicated process, but is always the biggest piece of the puzzle.

-All people in this world are born with specific genetic predispositions or “genetic cards”.
+Your genetics may have contributed to your state of health.
+All people are born with specific genetic predispositions or “genetic cards”.
 How well these cards are played depends on your environment, lifestyle, diet, attitude, emotions, and so on.
 “Poor cards” or genes can succeed just as strong cards can be played “weak”.
-In most cases, weak genes have a small correlation with the predicted outcome or pathway of disease, as long as we support them properly.
-This is where metabolic type-specific nutrition comes into play.
-Genes do not necessarily define a person’s health status, but it’s how these genes are expressed that determines the outcome.
-Allopathic medicine will never admit this truth, as it topples their foundational philosophy, while giving the patient complete responsibility for his / her health.
+In most cases, weak genes have a small correlation with the predicted outcome or pathway of disease.
+Genes do not necessarily define a person’s health status, but it’s how these genes are expressed (epigenetics) that determines the outcome.
+Allopathic/conventional medicine will never admit this truth, because it topples their foundational philosophy, as well as giving the patient complete responsibility for his / her health.

 Prolonged juice fasting is one of the most aggressive and effective natural healing modalities.
-It usually includes the use of enemas, specific herbs, and supplements that encourage bowel cleaning and elimination, which is the primary objective of the fast.
-For that reason, having an expert on your side, guiding you and helping you to overcome potential challenges is greatly advised, especially if you embark on this type of fast for the first time.
-If you need support and active advice during your juice fast journey, we are here for you.
+It usually includes the use of enemas, specific herbs, and supplements that encourage bowel cleansing and elimination, which are the primary objectives of the fast.
+For that reason, having an expert on your side, guiding and helping you to overcome potential challenges is very helpful, especially if you embark on this type of fast for the first time.
+If you need support and individualized advice during your juice fast journey, we are one DM away.